GeoffCox/WebAppGuide/react-web-app/Instructions.md

 }
 ```

-# Verify application with HMR works
+# Verify HMR is working properly

 > The Chrome browser works with HMR to refresh the page automatically, but the Edge browser does not.
 I recommend using Chrome to verify HMR is working properly.